-Celebrating Caregivers with helpful tips
+Celebrating Caregivers and Care Partners with helpful tips

 Caregiving can take over your life if you let it.
 We know that some of these tips may not be feasible at times.
 But, we want you to have them so when the time is right, you can take better care of yourself.
-You need and deserve time for you.
+You need and deserve time for yourself.

 Keep one for you because you need an outlet to release your emotions and manage your own health!